Ctrlmonster/matrix-tic-tac-toe-checker/README.md

-# Matrix Tic-Tac-Toe Solution Checking
+# Matrix Tic-Tac-Toe Solution Checker
 Really short algorithm to verify Tic-Tac-Toe solutions, by viewing the board as 3x3 matrix with each cell having (i, j) coordinates.